algteixeira/projeto_final/README.md

 - CRUD for people
 - CRUD for cars (need to have an authorization token to use)
 - CRUD for rentals
+- CRUD for the rental fleet
+- CRUD for car reserves in specific rentals
 - Authentication system
 - page&limit pagination scheme
+- Using MongoDB Atlas to avoid needing a local database

 ## Used technologies